DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 The first and most popular, is to use a pipe as described above.

-The second way you could achieve this goal is by assigning a member field the computed value during the component's `onChange` event.
+The second way you could achieve this goal is by assigning a member field the computed value during the component's `ngOnChanges` event.

 Finally, my preferred way, is to do ALL the calculations in my Selectors so that, by the time I'm binding, the data I already need is available and is easy to detect.